vshagur/drf-postgresql-template/README.md

 * [PostgreSQL](https://www.postgresql.org/) - PostgreSQL is a powerful, open source object-relational database system with over 30 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.
 * [drf-yasg](https://drf-yasg.readthedocs.io/en/stable/) - Generate real Swagger/OpenAPI 2.0 specifications from a Django Rest Framework API.
 * [django-filter](https://django-filter.readthedocs.io/en/stable/) - Django-filter is a generic, reusable application to alleviate writing some of the more mundane bits of view code.
+* [Docker](https://www.docker.com/) - Docker is a set of platform as a service (PaaS) products that use OS-level virtualization to deliver software in packages called containers.

 ## Authors